A multilayer level-set method for eikonal-based traveltime tomography: Eikonal-based traveltime tomography

 where $T$ depends on $S$ and so the level-set function $\phi$ and parameters $p_n$.
 The tomography problem is solved by considering an optimization problem,

-We propose the gradient descent algorithm to solve (\ref{eqn3.7}), and like our previous works, we use an adjoint state method to calculate the Fr\'echet derivative $\frac{\partial E}{\partial S}$. \begin{proposition} The Fr\'echet derivative $\frac{\partial E}{\partial S}$ is given by
+We propose the gradient descent algorithm to solve (\ref{eqn3.7}), and like our previous works, we use an adjoint state method to calculate the Fr\'echet derivative $\frac{\partial E}{\partial S}$. \replytwo{This kind of technique is also applied in the field of optimal design~\cite{allgrebihboggod23}.} \begin{proposition} The Fr\'echet derivative $\frac{\partial E}{\partial S}$ is given by

 where $\lambda_j$ is the adjoint state variable satisfying the following adjoint state equation,